 Other writings endeavors include:

-* A devotional, based on 31 original worship songs
+* No Greater Purpose – a devotional, based on 31 original worship songs

 * Short stories